Sindhooram (2023 film): Reception

 A critic from The Times of India wrote that "Director Shyam Tummalapalli, with Sindhooram, takes a bold stance in showing the mirror to communism while telling this story inspired by true events.
 Impressive performances by the cast combined with strong content might make the audience look past the lacuna".
-A critic from 123telugu wrote that "On the whole, Sindhooram is a movie with a good concept that engages partially".
 A critic from NTV felt that the film was twenty years late.
 A critic from OTTplay wrote that "If you find your way past a middling, dull first hour, Sindhooram is a not-so-bad (anti) naxal drama with a few interesting twists".

 Home media

 The film was streaming on Amazon Prime Video as of 21 April 2023.